Co-creating the UX standard behind every card payment on the planet

 Each researcher needed easy access to each flow, in each international market.
 So we built a flow variant hub.
 We also included things like secret hit spots to reset each prototype.

-To maximise testing session impact, we often iterated live and used Figjam to capture key findings and changes
+We often iterated live and used Figjam to capture key findings and changes

 We captured every design change in Figjam and ported all insights across to Airtable to share with the wider teams.
 We used coloured sticky notes to make insights scannable in Figjam.